mirumee/ariadne-website/docs/modularization.md

 ## Defining schema in `.graphql` files

-The recommended way to define schema is by using `.graphql` files.
+The recommended way to define schema is by using `.graphql`, `.graphqls`, or `.gql` files.
 This approach offers certain advantages:

 - First class support from developer tools like [Apollo GraphQL plugin](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) for VS Code.
 - Easier cooperation and sharing of schema design between frontend and backend developers.